Weapons of Mass Distraction

 Weapons of Mass Distraction is a 1997 television film directed by Stephen Surjik and written by Larry Gelbart, about two media moguls and their fight over ownership of a professional American football team.
 The film starred Gabriel Byrne and Ben Kingsley, with an ensemble supporting cast including Illeana Douglas, Mimi Rogers, and Jeffrey Tambor.

 The film was nominated for four awards at the 49th Primetime Emmy Awards, including Outstanding Writing for a Miniseries or a Special for Gelbart.

 Plot

-Lionel Powers and Julian Messenger are filthy rich men with dirty family secrets.
+Lionel Powers and Julian Messenger are filthy rich men with vast media holdings and dirty family secrets.
 They play dirty as well, fighting for control over a professional football team in Los Angeles with every weapon at their disposal.
+Powers' bid attracts particular controversy since he intends to retain ownership of a successful football club in Tucson.
+During Congressional hearings, U.S. Senator Billy Paxton makes his objections to the obvious conflict of interest clearly known.